-Best Phyllo Shells: Athens Mini Fillo Dough Shells
+Best for Canapés: Athens Mini Fillo Dough Shells

 These mini pre-made shells are a real time-saver.
 They come fully baked and ready to serve with fillings you’d use in a traditional pie or tart, like pudding, custard, cream cheese, fruit, and more.
 Whatever you choose, the final product will be substantially more flaky, buttery, and elegant than a regular pie or tart crust.

 Athens Foods has been making phyllo dough since 1958, and is now the largest phyllo dough producer in the world.
 The measurements of these vegan shells are 1.75 x 0.75 inches, and each one holds 0.25 fluid ounces.
 There are 15 bite-sized shells in a pack.

 Number of Crusts: 15 | Calories per serving: (two shells) 30 calories | Allergens: gluten

 Best Shortbread: Keebler Shortbread Ready Crust

 Mimics a buttery cookie crust